Subcubic edge chromatic critical graphs have many edges: Introduction

 This is an old result of Jakobsen~\cite{Jakobsen73}.
 It is a straightforward exercise, so we omit the details, which are available in Fiorini \& Wilson~\cite[p.
 82--83]{FioriniW77} and Stiebitz et al.~\cite[p.
 94]{StiebitzSTF12}.

 \begin{cor} Let $G_1$ and $G_2$ be subcubic graphs, and let $G_1$ be 3-critical.
 If $G$ is a subcubic graph that is a \hajos\ join of $G_1$ and $G_2$, then $G$ is 3-critical if and only if $G_2$ is 3-critical. \end{cor} \begin{proof} The ``if'' direction follows immediately from the previous lemma.
-To prove the ``only if'' direction, we can assume that $\chi'(G_2)=3$ and construct a 3-coloring of $G$ from 3-colorings of $G_2$ and $G_1-v_1v_2$. \end{proof}